iljah/hdintegrator/INSTALL.md

     pip install networkx mpi4py scipy

 make sure that the OpenMPI wrapper compiler is in your PATH before running pip.
+If you didn't clone the repository you can install the program by running `pip install hdintegrator` which will put it into `~/hdintegrator_env/bin/` along with integrands implemented in Python.
+To download all integrands use `git`, see the integrands section for more info.

 # Testing